 Step Two – The diamond must be fully certified by a recognized laboratory.
 There are only a handful of these in the world.
 Some of the most common ones I have listed below.
 This is a laboratory, not simply a valuation.
 Only a laboratory can recognize a synthetic diamond.

 If you are considering purchasing a diamond certified by a laboratory not listed below then take great care.
 I am not saying that they are no good.
 In Australia for instance there are two local laboratories, the DCLA Diamond Certification Laboratory of Australia and the ADGL Australian Diamond Grading Laboratory.
 Both of these laboratories are recognized as legitimate and totally acceptable.

-If the laboratory isn't on the list make sure you phone your local Gemmological Association and ask if the laboratory is legitimate.
+If the laboratory is not on the list make sure you phone your local Gemmological Association and ask if the laboratory is legitimate.
 Making this simple phone call could be the difference between a positive and a negative shopping experience.
 There are a few unscrupulous people currently providing completely bogus certificates.
 People are easily tricked as the certificates look so official.

 The main laboratories are:- GIA, Gemological Institute of America, HRD, High Diamond Council of Antwerp, EGL, European Gemological Laboratory, IGI, International Gemmological Institute AGS or AGSL, American Gem Society Laboratory

-Step Three –.
-Check yellow pages or phone inquiries and confirm your order using this listed phone number.
+Step Three – Check yellow pages or phone inquiries and confirm your order using this listed phone number.
 There is always the unlikely chance someone has copied the website and is tricking you to pay for the diamond into their account.

 If you follow these four simple steps you should be able to purchase the diamond of your dreams for the best possible price with complete confidence.